 National Milk Day commemorates the delivery of this nutritious beverage and household staple.
-While many of us now get our milk from the store, there are actually still some milkmen and women making home milk deliveries here in New England.
+While many of us now get our milk from the grocery store, we’re actually seeing an increase in milk deliveries and a resurgence of the milkman here in New England.

 Below check out the following farms or businesses in our region that offer dairy products delivered right to your door.
 Visit their websites or social media pages to find product details and delivery coverage areas.

 - Hyde’s Dairy Farm in North Franklin, CT

 - Smyth’s Trinity Farm in Enfield, CT (also delivers to some areas in MA)